 So my preferred method is to use unsalted butter and then salt the sauce.

-BUT!
+But!
 On any given day you won't usually find unsalted butter in my house, so if I suddenly get the urge for hollandaise I will use salted butter.
 It will still work and still be super easy.

 Just don't add any additional salt until the hollandaise sauce is finished and you have tasted it.